The monarch butterfly is a type of milkweed butterfly.

 The best time of day to see the monarchs is after the sun has come up and the air has warmed.
 The monarchs can’t fly when the temperature is below 55 degrees and they’ll spend their time high up in trees, where they’re difficult to spot.

-The sanctuary is unfortunately temporarily closed due to COVID-19 restrictions.
 Typically, from November to February, from 12 pm to 3 pm every day, you’ll find docents at the Pacific Grove Monarch Sanctuary.
 Taking a tour from a trained docent can significantly enhance your likelihood of seeing monarchs.
 This is definitely an experience you will want to make note of as restrictions are lifted.

 The butterfly habitats are cherished by the locals.
 Volunteers spend time restoring the habitats by planting, weeding, and watering.
 New trees and flowering nectar plants are also added to help replenish.